clue/reactphp-ssh-proxy/README.md

 mode and will then create a SOCKS client connection to this server process.
-You can create any number of connections over this one process and it will keep this process running while there are any open connections and will automatically close if when it is idle.
+You can create any number of connections over this one process and it will keep this process running while there are any open connections and will automatically close it when it is idle.
 For this to work, you'll have to make sure that you have a suitable SSH client installed.
 On Debian/Ubuntu-based systems, you may simply install it like this: